jsafrane/enhancements/keps/sig-storage/3762-persistent-volume-last-phase-transition-time/README.md

 ### Goals

 1) Introduce a new status field in PersistentVolumes.
-2) Update the new field with a timestamp of when the volume was released.
+2) Update the new field with a timestamp every time a volume transitions to a different phase.

 <!--
 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we